oasci/pitt-biosc1630-2023f/book/index.md

 ## Encryption

 [git-secret](https://github.com/sobolevn/git-secret) is used to encrypt course materials that are in preparation.
+Use [`git secret add`](https://sobolevn.me/git-secret/git-secret-add) to encrypt an untracked file.
+This will add a line to `.gitignore` and `.gitsecret/paths/mapping.cfg` to mark that it should be a `.secret` file.
+To stop encrypting the file, remove the lines in `.gitignore` and `.gitsecret/paths/mapping.cfg` and delete the `.secret` file.

 [pre-commit](https://pre-commit.com/) hooks are used to ensure all desired files are encrypted before commits.
 `git secret reveal` will allow you to decrypt these files if you have access.